 2. Artransa Park Studios, Sydney, Australia: (20 segments, 20 sing-a-longs) These episodes are very Hanna-Barbera influenced (in fact, some of the animators for Artransa later went on to work for HB's Australian studio).
 At the time this show was made, the Australian animation industry was just starting up, so there were fewer professional animators available.
 This is evident in Artransa's segments, which are very inconsistent, but with admittedly nice character designs and backgrounds.
 Some traits that characterize Artransa's segments are a limited selection of sound effects, horror movie monsters showing up, and Asian stereotypes.
 A few of Artransa's segments were sent to a smaller studio called Graphik, which looked even worse.
+Despite that, I think the Australian episodes are my personal favorites.
+There’s something charming about the amateurish visuals and annoying sound effects.

 4. Cine-Centrum, Holland: (5 segments) TVC had a satellite studio in The Netherlands which worked on a few episodes, under the supervision of Jim Hiltz (credited as "Snav Sniekus").
 The Beatles in these episodes have unusually large hands, and really thick eyebrows.
-Other than that, there's not much else that stands out about this studio.

 There’s also the sing-along songs, which were animated by the studios assigned to their corresponding episodes (except Cine-Centrum, whose sing-alongs were done by the main TVC studio instead).
-Like the episodes, each studio has a distinguishing feature to tell them apart,
+Like the episodes, each studio has a distinguishing feature to tell them apart…

 TVC’s sing-alongs usually consist of still drawings of the characters sliding across the top half of the screen.
-Two of the sing-alongs they animated for Season 1 (“Help”, and “Ticket To Ride”) were not adapted into episodes until Season 2 and 3, respectively.
-As the show went on, their sing-alongs got trippier, oftentimes not even featuring the boys at all.
+Two of the sing-alongs they animated for Season 1 (“Help!”, and “Ticket To Ride”) were not adapted into episodes until Season 2 and 3, respectively.
+As the show went on, their sing-alongs got trippier, oftentimes not even featuring the band at all.
 Season 3, in particular, has a bizarre and frightening sequence for “Eleanor Rigby”, anticipating the beautiful scene that was to come in the Yellow Submarine film.

 And last, but not least, Canawest’s sing-alongs are the best looking of the bunch.
 They often have full animation in them, some of it recycled from their episodes.
 The font they use for the lyrics is also different from the other studios.
 And the actual content of them is pretty strange.
 “Do You Want To Know A Secret” features a talking guitar confessing his love to a pink silhouette of a girl’s head.
 “Misery” features Ringo on stage performing Hamlet.
 “Long Tall Sally” is mostly recycled animation of The Beatles’ dance from the “Do You Want To Know A Secret” episode, intercut with new shots of Uncle John and Long Tall Sally staring at the camera like a couple of inbred hicks.
 The one for “I’ll Follow The Sun” has a beautifully stylized storybook feel, and tells the story of a bird couple being separated from each other.
 “I Don’t Want To Spoil The Party” combines recycled and recolored clips from the episode with new footage of George, Paul, and Ringo dancing.
 My favorite one is their last, “Hold Me Tight”.
 It has a special intro with unique animation of the group performing before going into the song.
 The song itself cuts between this footage and scenes of a stylized teenage girl preparing herself for a date.